litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 3. **Recursive Function Checking**: For function expressions, Litex recursively verifies that function names and all corresponding parameters are equal.

+4. **Or Fact Elimination**: When a known fact has the form `a = v1 or a = v2 or ... or a = vn`, Litex can prove `a = vi` by verifying that all other alternatives are false (i.e., `not a = vj` for all `j ≠ i`).

-4. **Forall Fact Matching**: Litex searches through known forall facts in `ForallFactMap` and attempts to match the equality statement by substituting variables and verifying conditions.
+5. **Forall Fact Matching**: Litex searches through known forall facts in `ForallFactMap` and attempts to match the equality statement by substituting variables and verifying conditions.

+6. **Combining forall with `or` facts**: When a forall fact contains an `or` statement involving equality, Litex can use elimination to prove specific equality cases.

 The special storage mechanism for equality (using equivalence sets) reflects its fundamental role: equality is not just another proposition, but the foundation that enables all mathematical reasoning through substitution and equivalence.